-A comprehension assessment checklist is available on the Study Implementation Materials section of the MTN-041 webpage.
-Sites may use this tool as provided, or may choose to adapt for their local use.
-Comprehension assessment should be completed in the preferred language of the participant; checklists should be translated into local languages for this purpose.
+Comprehension assessment checklists are available the Study Implementation Materials section of the MTN-032 webpage.
+Sites may use these tools as provided, or may choose to adapt for their local use.

-The comprehension assessment checklist is structured around open-ended questions that correspond with the required elements of informed consent for research.
+The comprehension assessment checklists are structured around open-ended questions that correspond with the required elements of informed consent for research.
 Each question should be read to potential participants, giving them time to respond to each one.
 Each question should be satisfactorily answered by the participant before moving to the next question.
-For each question, the checklist specifies points that must eventually be included in the participant's response.
-These are identified on the tool as "Required Points of Comprehension."
+For each question, the checklists specify particular points that must eventually be included in the participant's response.
+These are identified on the tools as "Required Points of Comprehension."